Charting a sharp rise in anti-LGBTI hate speech across Europe

 Annual Review 2021

-ILGA-Europe’s Annual Review of the Human Rights Situation of Lesbian, Gay, Bisexual, Trans and Intersex People covering events that occurred in Europe and Central Asia between January-December 2020. […]
+The Human Rights Situation of Lesbian, Gay, Bisexual, Trans and Intersex People in Europe and Central Asia between January-December 2020.
+The Annual Review is ILGA-Europe’s […]

 read more